46Dimensions/VocabularyPlus/updates.md

 # Vocabulary Plus - Updates

 Vocabulary Plus is regularly updated.
-Below is a list of recent updates (v1.0.0 to v1.3.0).
+Below is a list of recent updates (v1.0.0 to v1.3.0 Beta).

 ## v1.0.0